Dynamic shear suppression in quantum phase space

-\emph{To conlude,} we have established that Wigner current~$\VEC J$ in phase space can be effectively viscous.
-This viscous behaviour of~$\VEC J$ gives rise to local quantum suppression of classical shear generating a shear deviation polarization pattern that characterises the difference between quantum and classical \ps dynamics. $\VEC J$'s viscosity constitutes the mechanism which limits the fineness of structures formed in quantum \ps dynamics.
-The quantification of the shear deviation polarization pattern provides insight into the local character of quantum \ps dynamics and provides a global measure~$\Pi(t)$.
-Studying its time series we find that $\Pi(t)$ sensitively displays features of the dynamics, picks out special quantum states, does not rely on arbitrarily chosen reference states and provides information on the dynamics in a robust way.
+\emph{To conclude,} quantum dynamics in \ps can be effectively viscous; we have traced this back to the behaviour of the quantum corrections in Wigner's phase space current~$\VEC J$.
+Quantum suppression of classical shear generates shear polarization patterns that characterize the difference between quantum and classical \ps dynamics. $\VEC J$'s viscosity limits the fineness of structures formed in quantum \ps dynamics.
+The quantification of shear polarization patterns using~$\Pi(t)$ provides new insight into the character of quantum \ps dynamics.
+Additionally, studying the time series of~$\Pi$ we find that it sensitively displays features of the dynamics, picks out special quantum states, does not rely on arbitrarily chosen reference states, can be frequency filtered and provides information on the dynamics in a robust way.

-For the study of the dynamics of continuous quantum systems we expect that the shear suppression polarisation $\Pi(t)$ will prove to be a valuable alternative to the wave function overlap probability~${\cal P}(t)$.
+For the study of the dynamics of continuous quantum systems we expect that the shear suppression polarization $\Pi(t)$ will prove to be a valuable alternative to the wave function overlap probability~${\cal P}(t)$.

+{\bf Acknowledgements} O.S. thanks Michael Berry for his encouragement to pursue this research and Alan McCall and Martin Hardcastle for their careful reading of the manuscript.

 \begin{widetext}